Judy’s practice encompasses family law and domestic relations, including:

 - Recipient of the Volunteer Award from Philadelphia Coalition for Victim Advocacy (2009)

-- Included in a list of 2008 "Lawyers on the Fast Track" by The Legal Intelligencer and Pennsylvania Law Weekly.
+- Named among the 2008 "Lawyers on the Fast Track" by The Legal Intelligencer and Pennsylvania Law Weekly.
 As such, Judy is one of only 35 Pennsylvania attorneys under the age of 40 selected as a future leader of the Commonwealth's legal community and for having made a significant commitment to the community-at-large.

 - Honoree for her contribution to the community and her excellence in the field of business, 7th Annual March of Dimes Salute to Philadelphia Women of Achievement (2002)